IRCAD/sight/libs/filter/image/README.md

   > Fast approximate registration, made of pure translation roughly matching two 3-dimensional images

 - Resampler
-  > transforms and resamples an image.
+  > Transforms and resamples an image.

 - SpheroidExtraction
   > Extracts spheres centers in an image with a given radius and above a given intensity value.